Forget the Chores: It’s Time for Weekend Fun!

 Holly Trail and Thornhill Hydrangea Garden: Located in Meadowlark Garden, the Holly Trail boasts one of the country’s largest displays of Asian and American holly collections and a picturesque gazebo along its .8-mile length.
 Nearby, the Thornhill Hydrangea Garden and large picnic area offer a serene environment for quiet reflection.

-Lady Bird Johnson Wildflower Trail: Also located in the Meadowlark Garden area is the .6-mile Wildflower Trail, where native plants of Georgia are featured, including many rare, threatened, and endangered species.
-The trail offers a gazebo, waterfall and picturesque bridge overlooking Mountain Creek Lake.
+Lady Bird Johnson Wildflower Trail: Trailhead located adjacent to Pioneer Log Cabin.
+This.6-mile Wildflower Trail, features many native plants of Georgia including many uncommon species.
+This shaded trail offers a gazebo, waterfall, small ponds, babbling stream, and a picturesque bridge overlooking Mountain Creek Lake.

 Mountain Creek Trail: This woodland path rambles 1.5 miles along the water’s edge, offering a glimpse at the diverse flora and wildlife, including turtles, fish, ducks, herons, and other aquatic residents.
 Two gazebos provide delightful spots to sit and enjoy the surroundings.